docker/docs/develop/develop-images/dockerfile_best-practices.md

 This document covers recommended best practices and methods for building efficient images.

-Docker builds images automatically by reading the instructions from a `Dockerfile` -- a text file that contains all commands, in order, needed to build a given image.
+Docker builds image automatically by reading the instructions from a `Dockerfile` -- a text file that contains all commands, in order, needed to build a given image.
 A `Dockerfile` adheres to a specific format and set of instructions which you can find at [Dockerfile reference](/engine/reference/builder/).